-Prerequisite: None.
+Prerequisite: AP Human Geography or World Geography Honors or STAAR/EOC scores at the Meets or Masters level in Social Studies or English.
 (Please view Honors and AP Course Considerations before selecting this course)

 Course Description: The purpose of the AP World History course is to develop greater understanding of the evolution of global processes and contacts and interactions with different types of human societies.
 Students will complete studies equivalent to an introductory college course in World History and will be prepared to take the AP exam.